thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Points of Divergence.md

   reject the true understanding of the interactions between the fallen angels and humanity.
 * I have adjusted the history of [The Priestly Fraternity of St Peter][FSSP].
+* Appendices, backstories, and footnotes talking about scholars or Church archives are talking about the **_fictional_** versions of these things that exist within the story.

 #### Some Notable Differences from the actual Harry Potter universe